Questioning and Interrogation¶

 - For Developers

-Sponge is a new versatile Minecraft: Java Edition API.
-It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
+Sponge is a versatile Minecraft: Java Edition API.
+It was made to enrich your Minecraft experience by enabling creation of plugins to add functionality to Minecraft.
 Read more about Sponge here: Here Be The Start Of It All and about the history of Sponge here: The History of Sponge

 - SpongeForge, a coremod for Minecraft Forge, which is an existing Minecraft: Java Edition modding framework famous for spurring the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
 (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).